-yoshuaw a day ago
+yoshuaw 8 months ago

 The Azure Upstream team has been working on a really fast hypervisor library written in Rust for the past three years.
 It does less than you'd conventionally do with hypervisors, but in turn it can start VMs around 2 orders of magnitude faster (around 1-2ms/VM).